-- Your doctors need information about your medicine to make sure new prescriptions don’t cause problems.
-(We call this medication reconciliation.)
+Your health care provider needs to know about your medicine to make sure new prescriptions don’t cause problems with other medicines.
+(We call this ‘medication reconciliation’)

-- Make and carry a list of all medicine with the dose you take.
-Include all prescription medicine as well as any over-the-counter medicine, vitamins and herbal supplements.
-Show the medicine list to your doctor and nurse at each appointment.
+Make and carry a list of all the medicine you take.
+Include all prescription medicine as well as any over-the-counter medicine, vitamins, and herbal supplements.

-- Tell your doctors and nurses about any allergies you have, or bad reactions you had to medicine in the past.
+Tell your health care provider about any allergies, or bad reactions you had to medicine in the past.

-- Speak up if something doesn’t seem right – for example, if a medicine looks different, or the routine changes.
+Speak up if the list of medicine doesn’t seem right – for example, if a medicine is missing or the dose seems different.

-- Learn what medicine you are taking.
-Ask what it does, how and when you should take it and what to do if you miss a dose.
-Ask about side effects and what you should do if you have them.
-Ask if there are medicine interactions with any foods and other medicines you are taking.
+Learn what medicine you are taking.
+Ask what to do if you miss a dose.
+Ask about side effects, and what you should do if you have them.
+Ask if there are medicine interactions with foods and other medicines you are taking.

-This information has been approved by Rafeul Alam, MD, PhD (December 2011).
+This information has been approved by Elizabeth F.O.
+Kern, MD, MS (October 2014).